awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### HTTP Port<a name="DownloadDistValuesHTTPPort"></a>

 **Note**
-This applies only to Amazon S3 bucket origins that *are* configured with static website hosting\.
+This applies only to custom origins, including Amazon S3 bucket origins that *are* configured with static website hosting\.

 Optional\.
 The HTTP port that the custom origin listens on\.
 Valid values include ports 80, 443, and 1024 to 65535\.
 The default value is port 80\.

 ### HTTPS Port<a name="DownloadDistValuesHTTPSPort"></a>

 **Note**
-This applies only to Amazon S3 bucket origins that *are* configured with static website hosting\.
+This applies only to custom origins, including Amazon S3 bucket origins that *are* configured with static website hosting\.

 Optional\.
 The HTTPS port that the custom origin listens on\.
 Valid values include ports 80, 443, and 1024 to 65535\.
 The default value is port 443\.

-### Origin Custom Headers<a name="DownloadDistValuesOriginCustomHeaders"></a>

-If you want CloudFront to add custom headers whenever it sends a request to your origin, specify the following values:

-**Header Name**
-The name of a header that you want CloudFront to add to requests that it sends to your origin\.

-**Value**
-The value for the header that you specified in the **Custom Header** field\.

-For more information, see [Adding Custom Headers to Origin Requests](add-origin-custom-headers.md)\.

-For the current maximum number of custom headers that you can forward to the origin, the maximum length of a custom header name and value, and the maximum total length of all header names and values, see [Quotas](cloudfront-limits.md)\.

 ## Cache Behavior Settings<a name="DownloadDistValuesCacheBehavior"></a>